thrasher/uptime2.0/README.md

     sudo raspi-config

 Choose menu options: *Interface Options / I2C / Yes*
+Alternatively, uncomment the “dtparam=i2c_arm=on” line in /boot/config.txt No reboot should be needed.

+Verify you can read the i2c bus with:

+    i2cdetect -y 1
+    # verify that you see 48, the default i2c address of the PiUpTime.

 To enable the systemd service when the Pi boots: